- £563 per week

 Changeover Day: Friday - arrival 4:00pm - departure 10:00am.

 Heating: Electricity included in the rent.
-Electric night storage heaters.
+Electric heaters.
 Woodburner in lounge.

 Bedding and Linen: Bed linen and towels provided, please bring your own beach towels.